Labour Induction

 - There isn’t enough amniotic fluid around the baby.

-Your healthcare provider may also “break your water” or use a finger to separate your cervix from the membranes (tissues) around your baby’s head.
+Your healthcare provider may also a crochet-like hook to “break your water.
+This is a common phrase that means to rupture the water-like amniotic sac that surrounds the baby.
+Or your healthcare provider may use a finger to separate your cervix from the membranes (tissues) around your baby’s head.
 This often makes labour start.

-Your healthcare provider will watch you closely.
+After doing this, your healthcare provider will watch you closely.
 When you’re ready, your healthcare provider will start giving you a medicine called oxytocin.
 Oxytocin will start your contractions and help them to get strong and regular.

 What can I expect during labour induction?